Amosyau98/Amosyau98/README.md

 - 👋 Hi, I’m @Amosyau98
+I am now working in civil consultant company
+I did some works to retrive some useful data in the dxf file

 <!---
 Amosyau98/Amosyau98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.